 Before we dive into the marketing strategies involved with creating an effective homepage, it’s crucial that everyone understands what a homepage is.
 In essence, a homepage is the introductory, or default page, of a website that typically highlights the site’s table of contents.

-There’s a good reason for why it’s called a homepage – it closely resembles that of a physical house and the only real difference is that it’s online.
+There’s a good reason why it’s called a homepage – it closely resembles that of a physical house and the only real difference is that it’s online.
 Think of it like this.
 Your website’s homepage is where people come to visit you.
-It’s the family room of your website where everyone meets to hang out, get comfortable, before they actually move further inside to see the remaining parts of the website.
+It’s the family room of your website where everyone meets to hang out and get comfortable before they actually move further inside to see the remaining parts of the website.
 Most businesses take utmost care while building their website.
 If they do not have the resources to build it in-house, they ensure the quality by hiring a philadelphia web design firm that can make a website worth the money.

 Why is a Homepage Important?